RoboJackets/apiary/docs/admins/access-overrides.rst

 .. seealso::
    There is a :doc:`separate member-facing page for self-service overrides</members/access-override>`.

-To prevent misuse, a member must meet several criteria before they become eligible for a self-service override.
+To prevent misuse, a user must meet several criteria before they become eligible for a self-service override.
 A user's eligibility for a self-service override is visible on their details page in Nova, in the System Access panel.

 Self-service overrides can last between 7 and 60 days.